 Sweden is huge.
 And as huge as it is, it also incredibly diverse.
 From Northern Lights and snow-covered hills in the north to soft, sandy beaches in the south – Sweden has something for every type of adventurer.

-If there is one area of Sweden I’d recommend to live in, it’s Skåne.
+If there is one area of Sweden I’d recommend living in, it’s Skåne.
 This area of Sweden has some of the prettiest places I’ve seen in my time living here.
 I actually love it so much that one day we will move there from Gothenburg.

 6. ‘Allemansrätten’ or freedom to roam